HarryGN/ECG_classification/README.md

 <img width="624" alt="image" src="https://user-images.githubusercontent.com/83996780/219960902-65e7ff98-df46-4ea0-8aad-e65cd82d853d.png">

+The team also come up with an approximated model for human body, encorporating left and right atrium and a drivien right leg circuit
 ## Dockerfile

 The Dockerfile for this image can be found in the official [ONNX Runtime GitHub repository](https://github.com/microsoft/onnxruntime/blob/main/dockerfiles/ARM64/Dockerfile).
 It installs the required dependencies, builds ONNX Runtime from source, and installs it system-wide.